 Planning is a vital part of achieving results.
 There are endless resources that will help you get started as you build your team and expand your company.

-There are many kinds of sales management jobs, but they all hold similar responsibilities – refining the sales process and making sure the company moves in a forward direction to hit its goals.
+There are many kinds of sales management jobs, but they all hold similar responsibilities: – refining the sales process and making sure the company increases sales and improves the bottom line.

 Sales managers can come from a variety of backgrounds.
 Some may start off as sales representatives and work their way up, and some come from totally unrelated fields, but it’s most important that a sales manager has strong communication and organization skills.